Practice Safe Computing

 Incident Response for Information Security

 Report suspected or discovered information security incidents to University Information Security.
-University Information Security is responsible for coordinating reports and responses for the University.
+University Information Security will notify you of next steps.

 Computer & Device Support & Maintenance